-Klipboard helps you management your team’s schedule, accurate collect information in their field, store evidence for client reports and easily view all the assets on your client’s jobs.
+Klipboard helps you manage your team’s schedule, accurately collect information in the field, store evidence for client reports and easily view all the assets on your client’s jobs.

-Our Drag and drop scheduler makes planning out your team’s schedule a doodle.
-It’s simple to assign your engineers to each job and once they are assigned they will have all the information they need at their finger tips.
+Our Drag and drop scheduler makes planning out your team’s schedule simple.
+It’s easy to assign your engineers to each job and they will have all the information they need at their finger tips.
 Learn more.

-Asset reminders mean you never miss an inspection
+Asset Reminders mean you never miss an inspection or repair

-It’s a lot easier to keep up with your CP12 Certificate inspections when you and your clients are reminded when they are due.
+It’s a lot easier to keep up with your CP12 Certificate inspections and boiler maintenance, when you and your clients are reminded when they are due.
 It’s hard to keep track of the due dates when you have so many assets and so many different locations.